Ryzeson/Running-App/Documentation/project_summary.md

 4. The updated application can be seen in the browser

 ### `appspec.yml`
 This file instructs CodeDeploy on how and where to deploy the application.
-Included in this file are custom shell scripts that are run at various points (i.e., "hooks") in the deployment process, that are needed to carry out additional functionality.
+Included in this file are custom shell scripts that are run at various points (i.e., "hooks") in the deployment process which are needed to carry out additional functionality.
 In my application these are:

 `stop_service.sh`
 * This stops the application if it is currently running via systemd